-- The welfare of students is paramount - Protect the welfare of school personnel - Individuals are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions - Individuals should work, and be seen to work, in an open and transparent way - Individuals should discuss and/or take advice promptly from their line manager or another senior member of staff over any incident, which may give rise to concern - Records should be made of any such incident and of decision made/further actions agreed - Individuals should apply the same professional standards in keeping with the School's Equality Policy available from the Head teacher - Everyone should know the name of their designated person for child protection, be familiar with child protections arrangements and understand their responsibilities to safeguard and protect students. - Individuals should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them - Individuals should seek advice from their appropriately trained and elected Trade Union representative over any incident which may give rise for concern.
+- The welfare of students is paramount - Protect the welfare of school personnel - Individuals are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions - Individuals should work, and be seen to work, in an open and transparent way - Individuals should discuss and/or take advice promptly from their line manager or another senior member of staff over any incident, which may give rise to concern - Records should be made of any such incident and of decision made/further actions agreed - Individuals should apply the same professional standards in keeping with the School's Equality Policy available from the Head teacher - Everyone should know the name of their designated person for child protection, be familiar with child protections arrangements and understand their responsibilities to safeguard and protect students.
+Appropriate training should be given and recorded on employee's record. - Individuals should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them - Individuals should seek advice from their appropriately trained and elected Trade Union representative over any incident which may give rise for concern.